 In the 1920s Richard Mahr started to market his products himself.
 He had his own booth at the trade fair in Leipzig and the first catalogues were printed.
 The brand MAROLIN® was an established business and the collection was expanded to include glass ornaments, wax figures, Christmas tree decorations and accessories for nativity stables as well as Easter products and traditional fairy tale figures and animals.

-In 2006 a small museum was established that documents the history of the company impressively.
+In 2006, an impressive museum was established to chronicle the rich history of the company.